feenkcom/PharoLink/README.md

 ## Futures

-Currently JSLink is specific to node.js.
-Planned future work includes adding support for the debug port in node.js, to provide better program control, and adding support for browsers, initially Chrome, using their debug port.
+TBS.

 ## Acknowledgements and Thanks

-Thanks to the team at [ObjectProfile](http://www.objectprofile.com/) for making [PythonBridge](https://github.com/ObjectProfile/PythonBridge), on which JSLink is based, and to [Julien Delplanque](https://github.com/juliendelplanque) for [Python3Generator](https://github.com/juliendelplanque/Python3Generator), on which JavaScriptGenerator is based.
+Thanks to the team at [ObjectProfile](http://www.objectprofile.com/) for making [PythonBridge](https://github.com/ObjectProfile/PythonBridge), on which PharoLink is based.